Careless-Loser/Web-Dev-II_SA-1_Clone-Tasks/Class Activity/Ex 5/Task 1/README.md

 - **Appropriate usage of HTML tags**: 5/10

 ## Conclusion
-This project aims to solidify your understanding of HTML5 by revisiting its essential components and guiding you in creating a basic webpage.
+This project aims to solidify my understanding of HTML5 by revisiting its essential components and guiding you in creating a basic webpage.
 Practice is key to mastering HTML, so keep exploring and trying out new tags to enhance your web development skills!